Delaying your retirement

 What happens if I delay taking my State Pension?

 In short, if you put off taking the State Pension then you'll get a slightly higher amount.
-As of 6 April 2016, you'll get an extra 1% in your pension for every 9 weeks you delay – which is an increase of almost 5.8% for for every full year you put off making the claim.
-So if you qualify for the maximum amount, then you'd get:
+As of 6 April 2016, you'll get an extra 1% in your pension for every nine weeks you delay – which is an increase of almost 5.8% for for every full year you put off making the claim.
+Here's an example of how this would affect you under today's new State Pension.

-The State Pension will increase each year under current legislation and this will also increase the illustrative figures in this table.
+The State Pension will also increase each year under current legislation.
 But it's worth thinking very carefully about whether you can afford to delay receiving your State Pension, particularly if you are relying on that money for basic needs such as food and heating.

 What about my private pension, or company pension?
 Do I have to take that immediately?